binarykitchen/videomail-client/README.md

 <a name="replay"></a>
 ### videomailClient.replay(parentElement, videomail)

 Manually adds a video container for the given videomail inside the parent element.
 This is mostly called after a successfull submission.
-See `/examples/direct_submit.html` for some inspiration.
+See `/examples/direct_submit.html` or `/examples/contact_form.html` for some inspiration.

+If the `parentElement` is an ID (string), then it will be resolved into a DOM element internally.

-If the parent element already contains a video container like this
+Also note that, when the parent element already contains a video container like this

 ```html
 <video class="replay"></video>